 Emancipation: A poly-vocal perspective

 The cases analyzed in this article foreground the contradictory ways in which agricultural laborers of the Musahar community think about emancipation.
 In the first place, the state is only one of many points on which their demands are directed.
 They engage with the state because of the numerous redistributive schemes earmarked for them.
 Second, the competing idioms of emancipation offered by different organizations, two of which I discussed in some detail here, are not uncritically accepted by the audiences of these discourses.
-The content of emancipatory messages var enormously, as I have shown.
+The content of emancipatory messages varies enormously, as I have shown.
 In the worldview of the activists of the CPI(M/L-L), emancipation is predicated upon the inculcation of a class subjectivity.
 The CPI(M/L-L) functionaries certainly shared with their Musahar cadres their concerns regarding questions of honor, dignity, and respect.
 But they posited these concerns in class terms, thereby ignoring the caste basis of the social and cultural discrimination to which they were routinely subjected.
 The importance of the caste basis of such discrimination was recognized by the functionaries of the MSS.
 Their understanding led them to project the equality of their cultural practices vis-à-vis the practices of the privileged communities.
 In projecting such equality, however, MSS functionaries sought to forge a cultural identity that then tended towards flattening out the variations within their practices.
 On their part, Musahar agricultural laborers such as Domi Rishi continually scrutinize the CPI(M/L-L)’s imposition of class subjectivity as well as the MSS’ agenda of forging a cultural identity.
 Against the class subjectivity that was propounded by the CPI(ML-L), they demanded that the party recognize the caste basis of their oppression.
 And against the MSS’ calls for cultural identity, they insisted on retaining the plethora of locally convenient dates for their cultural observances.
 Tensions marked the quotidian engagements of the Musahars with these emancipatory claims and highlighted their ambivalences about such promises.

 Do these ambivalences, tensions and contradictions imply that there is little support for emancipatory projects among Bihar’s Musahar laborers?
 I suggest that taking this approach would be a misreading of the "arcadian" spaces of emancipation (Shah 2010) imagined by them.
 My interlocutors unambiguously express an urge for a better world.
 They enunciate imaginations of a world where members of privileged communities and classes recognize them as social equals.
 To this imagination, state-initiated redistribution and welfare schemes, recognition of cultural practices, land reforms, and classifications of specific communities as Mahadalit in need of focused governmental attention is not unimportant.
 But because the motivation for their engagement with the state stems from their aspiration to social equality, they insist on being respected, on their own terms, by members of privileged communities.
 Thus, it is not that they do not want the state in their lives or seek to evade it, as James Scott (2009) would have it: they do, as is clear from their electoral participation and positive valuation of the functionaries who engaged successfully with the arms of the state.
 But they do not look up to the state as the fountainhead of emancipation, as analysts following Marshall (1950) would suggest.